 The De-extinction logo

-Looking at innovative brand identities, the De-extinction logo is a notable departure from the norm, especially in the area of sustainable packaging.
-Created by Koto, a design agency known for its inventive approach, this logo defies conventional expectations through the use of playful elements.
-Rather than resorting to the oft-repeated themes and predictable green hues associated with environmental awareness, the design opts for a whimsical yet powerful symbol – a cartoon dinosaur.
+Looking at innovative brand identities, the De-extinction logo is a notable departure from the norm, especially in sustainable packaging.
+Created by Koto, a design agency known for its inventive approach, this logo defies conventional expectations through playful elements.
+Rather than resorting to the oft-repeated themes and predictable green hues associated with environmental awareness, the design opts for a whimsical yet powerful cartoon dinosaur symbol.

 Executed in a rounded, juvenile style, the dinosaur element in the logo serves several functions.
 On the one hand, it attracts attention with its delightful visual appeal.
 On the other hand, it is a powerful commentary on the dire consequences of species extinction, pointing to the importance of environmental safety.
 In this way, the dinosaur serves as a visual bridge between frivolous imagery and a serious problem that requires immediate action.

-The design reflects a dual nature – it is irreverent yet informative.
-It easily makes it clear that, despite the seriousness of environmental issues, an optimistic and playful approach to them is acceptable and perhaps even necessary to sensitize the general public to the problem.
-The combination of joy and relevance makes the logo memorable, achieving an emotional resonance that is often lacking in environmental branding.
+The design reflects a dual nature—it is irreverent yet informative.
+It easily makes it clear that, despite the seriousness of environmental issues, an optimistic and playful approach is acceptable and perhaps even necessary to sensitize the general public to the problem.
+The combination of joy and relevance makes the logo memorable, achieving an emotional resonance often lacking in environmental branding.

-Complementing the visual components, the choice of typography and color scheme of the De-extinction logo further emphasizes its uniqueness.
-The symbols are bold but not overwhelming, and the colors chosen are different from the expected green and offer a more diverse and vibrant palette.
-This choice adds another layer to the overall identity of the brand, making it appealing to a general audience that is not usually involved in environmental discussions.
+The typography and color scheme of the De-extinction logo complement the visual components and further emphasize its uniqueness.
+The symbols are bold but not overwhelming, and the colors chosen differ from the expected green and offer a more diverse and vibrant palette.
+This choice adds another layer to the brand’s overall identity, making it appealing to a general audience not usually involved in environmental discussions.

 The Mother Nutter logo